lzaugg/docker-flink-jobmanager/README.md

 **IMPORTANT**:
 - this build defnition is a moving part as long as missing features are a no go for production use
 - there's no support for Hadoop/YARN yet (out of the box).
-Currently only s3 or filesystem is supported as state backend.
 - this README reflects the latest version (check for `-latest` prefix in docker image tags).
+- not tested yet:
+  - HA mode with zookeeper (should work by tweaking settings via FLINK_CONF)
+  - shared/distributed filesystem as state backend (via host or other docker container)

 Quick Start